 In order to bring to light the issues surrounding migration, John Cabot University, working with UNICRI, will deliver this course that offers legal, social, professional, academic and scientific perspectives from a variety of renowned speakers.
 This learning environment invites its participants to meet peers, interact with internationally known experts and build professional relationships with other students around the world to promote intercultural dialogue and garner a deeper understanding of these heavy issues.

 The International Human Rights Law: An Introduction takes place from July 10, 2017, to July 14, 2017, at the Utrecht University, Faculty of Law, Economics and Governance in Utrecht, The Netherlands.
-It is a one-week introductory course that puts focus on the major instances and features of international human rights law by taking a look at both the political and philosophical bases of human rights.
-From there, this course will then look at the important protection and promotion of these human rights from both the regional and the international levels.
+It is a one-week introductory course that puts focus on international human rights law by taking a look at both the political and philosophical bases of human rights.
+From there, this course will look at the protection and promotion of these human rights from both the regional and the international levels.
 This course examines human rights-based ways for students to handle and analyze conflicts and how to promote peace in order to develop social justice through lectures, expert panels, work groups and more.

 The Human Rights and Transitional Justice summer school takes place at the Grotius Center in South Holland.
 It is designed for professionals working in the field of transitional justice and human rights, researchers, and law students who have already completed a minimum of three years of their degree.
 Through these English-based courses, students will use interactive workshops and exercises along with expert panels to explore the two main pillars of transitional justice: reparations and truth-seeking methods regarding abuses of human rights.
 This course will analyze the biggest challenges that come with securing a human right’s victims rights to truth in transitional societies, examining new ways to approach this topic, including domestic commissions, UN commissions of inquiry as well as international criminal proceedings.

 The Refugees and Migrants in International Human Rights Law course is a course that takes place from July 3, 2017, to July 12, 2017, in Poznań, Poland.
-This year’s course puts high focus on the legal parts of the refugees and migrants in both Europe and around the world, combining both practice-oriented and theoretical approaches to human rights.
-It shows a number of different mechanisms, instruments and procedures of international human rights, along with the international law that protects migrants and refugees alike.
-This course will also give students the right tools and skills to use in their own line of human rights research and protection.
+This year’s course puts focus on the legal aspects of the refugee and migrant rights in both Europe and around the world, combining both practice-oriented and theoretical approaches to human rights.
+It shows a number of different mechanisms, instruments and procedures of international human rights, along with the international law that protects migrants and refugees.
+This course will also give students the right tools and skills to use in their own line of human rights research to further human rights protection.
 Taught in English, this course will take 60 hours to complete in the form of lectures and case teachings by lawyers, civil servants, top human rights scholars, diplomats and international organization staff members.